 As you can see, different certifying organizations categorize cyber security domains according to the topics covered in their certification exams.

-The US Department of Energy, which helped to develop the Cybersecurity Capability Maturity Model (C2M2) through public and private partnerships, has decided upon the following 10 domains:
+The US Department of Energy, which helped to develop the Cybersecurity Capability Maturity Model (C2M2), has decided upon the following 10 domains:

 Cybersecurity Domains C2M2